Skip to content

 SSH key + OTP

-If using ssh key + OTP, you will see something like this in your ssh client:
+If using ssh key + OTP, you will see something like this in your ssh client when connecting:

 Password + OTP

-If using password + OTP, you will see something like this in your ssh client:
+If using password + OTP, you will see something like this in your ssh client when connecting:

 You should use your username and password (or ssh key) as setup during first time access process.